Vijay Singh, Ph.D.

 - Determination of radiation dose response for the AFRRI LINAC and subsequent non-clinical studies to evaluate potential medical countermeasures as mitigators of hematopoietic and/or low dose GI syndromes (H-ARS; GI-ARS) in an NHP model.
-Biomedical Advanced Research and Development Authority (BARDA), $8,535,865, September 15, 2015 – September 30, 2019 (NCE till August 20, 2020).
+Biomedical Advanced Research and Development Authority (BARDA), $8,535,865, September 15, 2015 – September 30, 2021

-- Advanced development of BIO 300 for acute radiation syndrome and delayed effects of acute radiation exposure, Congressionally Directed Medical Research Programs/Joint Program Committee 7 (CDMRP/JPC7), $1,195,189, October 2016 – September 2020, to be extended.
+- Advanced development of BIO 300 for acute radiation syndrome and delayed effects of acute radiation exposure, Congressionally Directed Medical Research Programs/Joint Program Committee 7 (CDMRP/JPC7), $1,195,189, October 2016 – September 2021

 - Development of Bio 301: An encapsulated nano-genistein therapy, Congressionally Directed Medical Research Programs (CDMRP), $712,295, 10/01/2018 – 09/30/2021.